-This risotto has a rich veggie and sour flavor, and is enriched by the use of gorgonzola (or italian blue cheese).
+This risotto has a rich flavor, and the use of gorgonzola (or Italian blue cheese) makes it very creamy.
 Paired with a red wine such as a Cabernet Sauvignon or a Barbera, is really perfect!

 I hope you will enjoy this recipe.